The Web address of this

 so, take a moment to define what you need specifically, and say it

 out loud.
-Then keep it in mind a you read...
+Then keep this need in mind as you read...

 Basic Premises - Sex 101